 3. Prone to theft or loss

 Though Coins.ph services operate with industry-standard measures such as SSL connections to AES-225 Encryption, account holders still have the ultimate responsibility in keeping their account secure.
 They must ensure that, at the minimum, they are the only ones using their account (no one else has access to it), enable two-factor authentication (2FA), or make sure the one-time password (OTPs) cannot be accessed by anyone else.
-You may refer to this article for more security tips: Keeping your Coins.ph account safe
+You may refer to this article on keeping your Coins.ph account safe.

 4. VA transactions are immediate and irreversible